ajhager/copycat/README.txt

 Status
 ------

+12/09/09
+Copycat.py abc abd ijk 42 runs to completion with the answer ijl and a final temperature of 30!
+This marks the first successful run.
+There is still a lot of code to go through for accuracy, but this ensures that we are at least on the right track.

 12/07/09
 Workspace strings have been completely revamped and enough random bugs have been fixed to allow all types of codelets to be run now.
 There are